PureDevTools

 Is a UUID the same as a GUID?
 Yes.
 GUID (Globally Unique Identifier) is Microsoft’s term for the same standard.
 GUIDs typically use the uppercase-with-hyphens format, but they follow the same RFC specification.

 What is the difference between UUID versions?
-UUID v1 uses the machine’s MAC address and timestamp (deprecated due to privacy concerns).
+UUID v1 uses the machine’s MAC address and timestamp (deprecated due to privacy concerns — it leaks your network interface).
 UUID v4 uses pure randomness.
 UUID v7 uses a timestamp prefix plus randomness — the best of both: uniqueness and sortability.